JuanMartinEcheverria/SQL-Practice/README.md

 LIMIT 10
 ```

-With the help of ChatGPT, key insights were derived from the data.
-These are the following:
+Key insights were derived from the data:

 - Top Paying Roles 💸